 Patrick Schwerdtfeger is a motivational keynote speaker who spoke twice at the Internet Marketing Conference held in Vancouver, Canada, in 2009 and again in 2011.
 He spoke about the evolution of social media and how to use it to promote business.
 As an author and professional speaker, Patrick specializes in emerging business trends, modern entrepreneurship and innovative small business marketing.
 He’s the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
-So if you’re planning a business convention in the Granville Island Hotel, the Vancouver Convention Center, the Four Seasons Hotel Vancouver or some other conference facility in Vancouver, Canada, Patrick will deliver the buzz and excitement you’re looking for.
+So if you’re planning a business convention in the famous Granville Island Hotel under the bridge, the Vancouver Convention Center on the waterfront, the Four Seasons on West Georgia, the Sheraton Wall Center on Burrard or some other conference facility in Vancouver, Canada, Patrick will deliver the buzz and excitement you’re looking for.

 Rated as one of the most “liveable cities” in the world for five straight years, Vancouver lies on the Burrard peninsula in Southwestern Canada.
 It is the third-largest city in Canada with a metropolitan population of about 2.3 million people.
 Vancouver is a popular venue for different business and sporting events.
 In 2010, it hosted the Winter Olympics and the Winter Paralympics among other major conferences and events.
 Meeting and conference in Vancouver will surely be first-class with its luxurious conference facilities: Best Western Plus Chateau Granville, and UBC Robson Square among others.
 As one of Canada’s largest industrial centers, several large companies have regional headquarters in Vancouver, including Pixar, BC Research and Atimi Software.
 Vancouver is consistently voted among the most beautiful cities in the world.
 Because the movie industry is very active in Vancouver, the city is often referred to as Hollywood North.
 Here is Patrick’s economic forecast for Canada.